Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 When it comes to keeping a hybrid wolf as a pet, there's a lot that should be considered.
 There are many stories of hybrids being wonderful pets, and this may be true, and in the same studies, they show that most hybrids do not die of old age; rather, the owners either let them loose, it runs away, or some other reason as to why the wolf-dog was gotten rid.
 If it were truly a good dog/wolf, why did they get rid of it?

 Wolf hybrids can have quite a varied appearance; some will have more of a wolf appearance, whereas others may look predominantly like a domestic dog.

-Some wolf hybrids that take more of the wolf genes can be very hard to distinguish from a true wolf, whereas those who take more of the domestic dog genes can be hard to distinguish from a mix breed dog.
+Some wolf hybrids that take more of the wolf genes can be very hard to distinguish from a true wolf, whereas those who take more of the domestic dog genes can be hard to distinguish from a mixed breed dog.

 - Wolf hybrids will have medium length fur with a medium to thick coat.
 The fur will range from a variety of colors to include black, gray, tan, brown, and white.
-Their coat color is not set in until after 1 year in age.
+Their coat color is not set in until after 1 year of age.

 - Eye color will range from golden to brown.

 - They may have larger teeth than a regular domestic dog.

 - Their legs may be a little longer than a domestic dog.

 - The tail may not curl but remain straight at all times, whether in the air or ducked.